-

 Abstract

-Objectives Vaccination is one of the most important strategies to contain the spread of COVID-19.
-As vaccination in children is dependent on parents, it is important to understand parents’ awareness and attitudes toward vaccines in order to devise strategies to raise vaccination rates in children.
+OBJECTIVES Vaccination is one of the most important strategies to contain the spread of coronavirus disease 2019 (COVID-19).
+Vaccination in children is dependent on their parents, making it important to understand parents’ awareness and attitudes toward vaccines in order to devise strategies to raise vaccination rates in children.

-Methods A web-based nationwide survey was conducted among Korean parents of 7–18- year-old children in August 2021 to estimate parents’ intention to vaccinate their children against COVID-19 and identify key factors affecting parental acceptance and hesitancy using regression analysis.
+METHODS A web-based nationwide survey was conducted among Korean parents of 7-year-old to 18-year-old children in August 2021 to estimate parents’ intention to vaccinate their children against COVID-19 and identify key factors affecting parental acceptance and hesitancy through regression analysis.

-Conclusions Providing parents with accurate and reliable information on vaccine effectiveness and safety is important to increase uptake of COVID-19 vaccine in children.
-Differential or targeted approaches to parents according to gender, age and age of children are necessary for effective communication on the vaccination in children.
+CONCLUSIONS Providing parents with accurate and reliable information on vaccine effectiveness and safety is important to increase COVID-19 vaccine uptake in children.
+Differential or targeted approaches to parents according to gender, age, and their children’s age are necessary for effective communication about vaccination in children.

 -